-Dr. Nazira El-Hage earned her Ph.D. from the Department of Microbiology and Immunology at the University Of Kentucky in 2002.
-She moved to Virginia Commonwealth University in 2007 as an Assistant Professor in the Department of Pharmacology and Toxicology and in 2014, she was promoted to an Associate Professor in the Department of Immunology and Nano-medicine at Florida International University in Miami, Florida.
-Her research focuses on the underlying mechanisms of HIV-induced pathology in the central nervous system in the context of opioid drug abuse.
-Furthermore, she have a keen interest in the autophagy pathway and in understanding how this pathway contributes to the neurological disorder associated with HIV and how opioid exacerbates the disorder in HIV-infected glial cells.
-Her research has been funded by the National Institutes of Health (NIH)/National Institute on Drug Abuse (NIDA) since 2009 and she also received funding from the Florida Department Health to study the neurological effects of the Zika virus in brain cells and embryonic development, focusing on the autophagy pathway.
+Nazira El-Hage, Ph.D., is an associate professor, with tenure.
+She is an NIH-funded researcher focusing on the underlying mechanisms of HIV-induced pathology in the central nervous system in the context of opioid drug abuse.
+She has a keen interest in the autophagy pathway and in understanding how this pathway contributes to the neurological disorder associated with HIV and how opioid exacerbates the disorder in HIV-infected glial cells.
+The National Institutes of Health (NIH) National Institute on Drug Abuse has funded El-Hage's research since 2009.
+She has also received funding from the Florida Department of Health to study the neurological effects of the Zika virus on brain cells and embryonic development, focusing on the autophagy pathway.

-- Understanding the mechanisms underlying the brain as an HIV reservoir and which cell types harbor replication competent virus.
+- Understanding the mechanisms underlying the brain as an HIV reservoir and which cell types harbor the replication-competent virus.

 - The impact of repeated exposure to opioid drug abuse system on HIV latency and reservoir persistence in the central nervous system.